skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The grass on this side of the river looks pale and unhealthy.
 The trees are sparse, small, and twisted.
 Everything seems to be drained of color and life.
-The grey slopes of Khelberg loom large to the east.
+The gray slopes of Khelberg loom large to the east.

 As the sun sets, they come upon Della Minera, which is obviously a human-built mining camp.
 The western side of town is a collection of